Meteor-Community-Packages/raix-push/README.md

 nudelta2015:push Push notifications
 ============================
-This is a fork of raix:push to support passing a pfx file to the node-apn
+This is a fork of raix:push that uses node-apn v2.2.
+This adds support for using P8 authentication tokens or PFX/P12 certificates to connect with Apple Push Notification (APN) service.

 ============================